Last updated: December 2024

 3. cars have a designated pick up point (on the right side of the parking platform, just as you exit the airport building on the 1st floor)

-4. you pay in the app via your debit or credit cards
+4. you have the option to pay in the app via your debit or credit cards

 This type of private transfer is usually at a fair price although during rush hours or when there's high demand, a fair surcharge may be applied.
 But even so, the most you could end up paying is around 80 lei (18 Euro).